Yoshka/Docs/aspnet/mvc/views/razor.rst

 Implicit transitions
 ^^^^^^^^^^^^^^^^^^^^^

-The default languge in a code block is C#, but you can transition back to HTML.
+The default language in a code block is C#, but you can transition back to HTML.
 HTML within a code block will transition back into rendering HTML:

 .. code-block:: none